limpkin/mooltipass/Mooltiapp/README.md

 For Windows:

-npm install -g electron-prebuilt npm run build:win
+1) npm install -g electron-prebuilt
+2) delete the chrome_app file inside the app folder
+3) copy the chrome app folder from the mooltipass root repository to the app folder
+4) npm run build:win